Go Back

 Instructions

-• If you have two large pots, use one for the onions/chicken and one for the rice to speed the process.
-If you have only one large pot, cook the rice first and set it aside while you make the onions and chicken.
+• If you have two large pots, use one for the rice and one for the onions/chicken to speed the process.
+If you have only one large pot, cook the rice first, drain and set aside, then make the onions and chicken in that same pot.

-• Marinate the chicken: In a large bowl combine 1/2 cup plain yogurt, 2 tablespoons lemon juice, 1 tablespoon neutral oil, 1½ tablespoons freshly grated ginger, 1½ tablespoons minced garlic, 1 tablespoon paprika, 1 tablespoon garam masala, 1½ teaspoons salt, 1½ teaspoons ground coriander, 1½ teaspoons ground cumin, 1/2 teaspoon ground turmeric, and 1/2 teaspoon cayenne pepper.
-Add 1 3/4 lbs bone-in chicken thighs (skin removed) and turn to coat.
-Refrigerate 2–24 hours.
+• Marinate the chicken: In a large bowl combine 1/2 cup plain yogurt, 2 tablespoons lemon juice, 1 tablespoon neutral oil, 1½ tablespoons freshly grated ginger, 1½ tablespoons minced garlic, 1 tablespoon paprika, 1 tablespoon garam marsala, 1½ teaspoons salt, 1½ teaspoons ground coriander, 1½ teaspoons ground cumin, 1/2 teaspoon ground turmeric, and 1/2 teaspoon cayenne pepper.
+Add 1 3/4 lbs (28 oz) bone-in chicken thighs (skin removed) and turn to coat completely.
+Refrigerate to marinate 2 to 24 hours.
 Remove from fridge and bring to room temperature for 30 minutes before cooking.

-• Rinse and soak the rice: Rinse 2 cups long-grain basmati under cold water until the water mostly runs clear.
-Soak the rinsed rice in a bowl of water for 30 minutes.
-After 30 minutes, drain the rice in a fine-mesh sieve and set aside.
+• Rinse and soak the rice: Rinse 2 cups uncooked long-grain basmati rice under cold water until the water mostly runs clear.
+Soak the rinsed rice in a bowl of water for 30 minutes, then drain in a fine-mesh sieve.

-• Make the crispy onions: In a large Dutch oven over medium heat add 1/2 cup high-smoke-point oil and 4 tablespoons ghee.
-Add 2 yellow onions (halved and thinly sliced).
-Shallow-fry, stirring often, until the onions are golden brown and beginning to crisp, about 18–22 minutes.
-Transfer the onions to paper towels to drain.
-Do not wipe out the pot; reserve the cooking fat in the pot (you will remove most of it before cooking the chicken).
+• Make the crispy onions: While the rice soaks, heat a large Dutch oven over medium heat.
+Add 1/2 cup high smoke point oil and 4 tablespoons ghee.
+Add 2 yellow onions (halved and thinly sliced) and shallow-fry, stirring often, until the onions are golden brown and beginning to crisp, about 20 minutes.
+Transfer the onions with a slotted spoon to paper towels to drain.
+Do not wipe out the pan; reserve the oil/ghee in the pan for the chicken.

-• Toast the whole spices for the rice: In a separate large stockpot (this is the pot you will cook the rice in) heat over medium-high heat.
-Add 8 cloves, 4 green cardamom pods, 1 star anise, 1/2 teaspoon cumin seeds, and 1 3-inch cinnamon stick.
-Toast the whole spices 1–2 minutes, stirring, until fragrant.
+• Toast whole spices for the rice: In a separate large stock pot or Dutch oven (the pot you’ll par-boil the rice in), heat over medium-high and add 8 cloves, 4 green cardamom pods, 1 star anise, 1/2 teaspoon cumin seeds, and 1 3-inch cinnamon stick.
+Toast for 1–2 minutes until fragrant.

-• Par-boil the rice with the toasted spices: To the toasted spices pot add about 7 cups water and bring to a rolling boil.
+• Par-boil the rice: Add about 7 cups water to the toasted spices and bring to a roaring boil.
 Add 1½ tablespoons salt and 4 dried bay leaves.
-Add the drained rice and return to a rolling boil.
-Boil the rice for 3–4 minutes (no more) — the grains should be partially cooked and still firm in the center.
-Immediately drain the rice into a fine-mesh sieve and discard the cooking liquid and bay leaves.
-Set the partially cooked rice aside.
+Add the drained rice and return to a roaring boil; boil for 3–4 minutes only, until the rice is partially cooked but still firm in the center.
+Drain immediately in a fine-mesh sieve, leaving the toasted whole spices in the pot.
+Set the par-boiled rice aside.

-• Soak saffron: When you are ready to assemble, add 1 teaspoon saffron threads to 2 tablespoons warm milk and let soak for about 10 minutes.
+• Steep the saffron: When you are ready to assemble, add 1 teaspoon saffron threads to 2 tablespoons warm milk and let steep for about 10 minutes.

-• Cook the chicken in the onion pot: In the pot that held the onions, drain all but 2 tablespoons of the oil/ghee and heat over medium-high.
-Add the marinated chicken (with any remaining marinade) and cook, turning halfway, about 8–10 minutes until the chicken is browned on the outside but not fully cooked through.
+• Brown the chicken: In the pan used for the onions, drain all but 2 tablespoons of the oil/ghee left from frying the onions.
+Heat over medium-high.
+Add the marinated chicken with any remaining marinade and brown for 8–10 minutes, turning halfway through.
+The chicken should be browned but does not need to be fully cooked through.

-• Layer the biryani: Remove the pot from the heat.
-Scatter half of the crispy onions over the chicken, then sprinkle half of the 1/4 cup chopped cilantro and half of the 2 tablespoons chopped mint over the onions.
-Evenly spread the drained, partially cooked rice over the chicken and herbs.
-Drizzle the saffron-infused milk over the rice and pour 1/3 cup melted ghee evenly over the top.
+• Layer the biryani: Remove (or leave) chicken pieces in the pan and spread them evenly.
+Scatter half of the crispy onions over the chicken, then sprinkle 1/4 cup chopped cilantro (measured after chopping) and 2 tablespoons chopped mint leaves.
+Spread the par-boiled rice evenly over the chicken and herbs.
+Drizzle the saffron milk over the rice and then drizzle 1/3 cup ghee (melted) evenly over the top.
+Reserve the remaining crispy onions for garnish.

-• Steam (dum) the layered biryani: Cover the pot tightly with a lid.
-Cook on the lowest heat setting for 15–20 minutes, until the rice is fully cooked but not mushy.
+• Steam (dum) the biryani: Reduce heat to low, cover the pot tightly with a lid, and cook for 15–20 minutes, until the rice is fully cooked but not mushy.
 Remove from heat and let rest, covered, for 10 minutes.

 Equipment